codr7/liblg/README.md

 ### intro
-The goal of [liblg](https://github.com/codr7/liblg) is to create a reasonably fast, minimal stack-based VM in C. It currently implements just enough functionality to do recursive Fibonacci.
+The goal of [liblg](https://github.com/codr7/liblg) is to create a reasonably fast, minimal stack-based VM in C. It currently implements just enough functionality to generate the Fibonacci sequence using recursion, tail-recursion and iteration.
 The general idea is that it's potentially useful to have access to stack vm functionality in library form, for implementing custom DSLs on top etc.

 ### setup
 [liblg](https://github.com/codr7/liblg) requires a C compiler and CMake to build.